 The Parent and Family calendar offers DePaul's entire academic calendar in one location, and includes many major campus events.
 It is also an effort to assist parents and family members in understanding the different resources available to students.
 The front half of the publication is a calendar, full of DePaul dates to know, and the back half outlines the responsibilities of many departments and offices across campus, including their contact information.

-The Office of Multicultural Student Success
+Contact the Office of Multicultural Student Success for more information.

 We provide a variety of ways for parents and family members to stay connected with DePaul throughout the year.
 It is our goal for you to belong as a part of the DePaul community, and our communications are one way to build that relationship 365 days a year!

 Family Connection emails are sent each quarter, and contain announcements and information for parents and family members, important dates to know, highlights of university news and a few parent and family support resources.
-They are quick to read and link to resources around the University for more information.
+They are quick to read and link to resources around the university for more information.